aineko-dev/aineko/docs/aineko_dream.md

 poetry run aineko create --repo Convex-Labs/dream-catcher#12345
 ```

-where the argument after repo should be the unique ID associated to your generated project.
+where the argument after `--repo` should be the unique ID associated to your generated project.
 This will be output in the result of the previous section.